-Home Tutorials How to Automatically Switch Tabs in Chrome?
+Home Tutorials How to Automatically Switch Tabs in Chrome

 Suppose, if you’re doing work in one tab and you need to reference something on an altered page, you can simply do this by staying on the first page in the first tab, and going to the altered page in a different tab.

-Whether Chrome, Firefox, and Internet Explorer, everything you do on a desktop takes place in these browsers.
+Whether Chrome, Firefox, or Internet Explorer, everything you do on a desktop takes place in these browsers.
 You can avail yourself of the option of switching the tab to do your work with more ease in tabbed browsing.

 How to Automatically Switch Tabs in Chrome?

-• Type Tab Switcher Extension, then click Add to chrome.
+• Type Tab Switcher Extension, then click Add to Chrome.

 • After installing this extension you can view its icon appearing in the Chrome address bar in the top right corner.